-Lamp Recyclers, a light globe recycling organisation have supplied Council with the bins and boxes to collect the light globes.
-The globes will then be taken to a recycling plant where almost all of the globe’s components are recycled.
+CMA Ecocycle are a recycling organisation that have supplied Council with the bins to collect the light globes.
+The globes will be taken to a recycling plant where almost all of the components are recycled.

 379-397 Whitehorse Road, Nunawading, Victoria 3131Australia